johnnovak/johnnovak.site/blog/content/posts/achieving-period-correct-graphics-in-personal-computer-emulators/index.md

        As for some interesting counterexamples, [Captain
        Blood](https://hol.abime.net/2924) and the [Ishar RPG
        series](https://hol.abime.net/hol_search.php?find=ishar) were both made
-       by French studios, but their graphics look correct with NTSC-stretch (1:1.2 pixel aspect ratio).
-For the Ishar games, this was most likely because of the DOS versions, but in the case of Captain Blood, producing the graphics with NTSC-stretch in mind is a bit more perplexing as it was released on many different platforms (e.g. the ZX Spectrum and the C64) --- maybe they wanted to optimise the game for the North American market.
+       by French studios, but their graphics look correct with NTSC stretch (1:1.2 pixel aspect ratio).
+For the Ishar games, this was most likely because of the DOS versions, but in the case of Captain Blood, producing the graphics with NTSC stretch in mind is a bit more perplexing as it was released on many different platforms (e.g. the ZX Spectrum and the C64) --- maybe they wanted to optimise the game for the North American market.